Slava0135/nanoservice/README.md

 * Can generate ship layout as plain text or image
 * Can validate ship layout
-* Replay game given layout and shots made
+* Can replay game given layout and shots made

 Game variation: